Postbox Email Forensics: Investigate Postbox Email Mailbox Effectively

 Importance of prefs.js File

-This prefs.js is stored in Profile folder as well.
-The prefs.js file is basically part of all the Mozilla-based applications like; Postbox, Thunderbird, Firefox, Mozilla Suite, SeaMonkey, etc. and are used to store settings.
-Information like; account name to which the application has been configured, server settings, and all the details will be saved in this file.
-The most important thing pref.js file stores is it saves the changes made in settings from default to changed values.
+This prefs.js is stored in the Profile folder as well.
+The prefs.js file is part of all the Mozilla-based applications like Postbox, Thunderbird, Firefox, Mozilla Suite, SeaMonkey, etc., and is used to store settings.
+Information like the account name to which the application has been configured, server settings, and all the details will be saved in this file.
+The most important thing the ref.js file stores is that it saves the changes made in settings from the default to the changed values.
 It must be remembered that prefs.js does not contain original settings.
-It only comprises of the changes made in the settings.
+It only comprises the changes made in the settings.

 This prefs.js file is also a plain text file and can be opened in text editor as well.
 It is also recommended not to make any changes to this file as it might end up corrupting the entire profile.